MNADITYA05/21CSS101-Programming-for-Problem-Solving-PROJECT/README.md

 Tkinter Password Generator & Strength Checker 🔐

-Welcome to the Tkinter Password Generator & Strength Checker project!
+* Welcome to the Tkinter Password Generator & Strength Checker project!
 This application generates secure, random passwords and checks the strength of manually entered passwords using a graphical user interface built with Tkinter.

 Overview
-This project has been developed in order to complete one of the lab courses of my college -21CSS101J-PROGRAMMING FOR PROBLEM SOLVING.
+* This project has been developed in order to complete one of the lab courses of my college.
 This application provides two main functionalities:

 Password Generator:
-Generates strong, random passwords with a customizable length.

-Password Strength Checker: Evaluates the strength of manually entered passwords.
+* Generates strong, random passwords with a customizable length Password Strength Checker: Evaluates the strength of manually entered passwords.
 Features
 Generate passwords of customizable length (minimum 6 characters)